frmoriya/rossmann_prediction_sales/README.md

 ![](img/fine_tuning.jpg)

-To optimize server costs, the Xboost model was chosen, because the Random model demands a lot of server resources.
+To optimize server costs, the **XGBoost Regressor** model was chosen, because the **Random Forest Regressor** model demands a lot of server resources.

 # 7. Model performance vs Business values
 The table below shows the worst store predictions, explaining that some stores are more difficult to predict sales.